Nottoway Plantation: Interiors

-The main staircase of Honduran mahogany is covered in green velvet and ascends to the Ancestral Hall on the third floor.
-The hall was used by the Randolphs as a family parlor, being a central thoroughfare to many of the adjacent bedrooms, and gave access to the third-floor gallery with views of the Mississippi River.
-Nearby is the main bedroom, with one of the three original bathrooms, as well as a small room that was used as a nursery for Julia Marceline, Randolph's last and only child born at Nottoway.
+The main staircase of Honduran mahogany was covered in green velvet and ascended to the Ancestral Hall on the third floor.
+The hall was used by the Randolphs as a family parlor, as a central thoroughfare to many of the adjacent bedrooms, and gave access to the third-floor gallery with views of the Mississippi River.
+Nearby was the main bedroom, with one of the three original bathrooms, as well as a small room that was used as a nursery for Julia Marceline, Randolph's last and only child born at Nottoway.
 During the Civil War, Emily Randolph utilized a bedpost to hide valuable jewelry at the end of the bed.
-Though originally bedrooms, one has been made into a music room displaying 19th-century musical instruments, and another, known as the Wicker Room, features wicker furniture owned by the Randolph family.
+Though originally bedrooms, one had been made into a music room displaying 19th-century musical instruments, and another, known as the Wicker Room, featured wicker furniture owned by the Randolph family.

-The first-floor basement has been transformed into a restaurant and a small museum about the Randolph family and the history of the plantation.
-Initially, the space held the laundry, dairy, wine cellar, servants' quarters, and a 10-pin bowling alley for the children's amusement.
+The first-floor basement had been transformed into a restaurant and a small museum about the Randolph family and the history of the plantation.
+Initially, the space held the laundry, dairy, wine cellar, slave quarters, and a 10-pin bowling alley for the children's amusement.